Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 ### Classification Task: deterministic inceptionNet vs Monte Carlo Dropout inceptionNet

-In the table below are reported the results on the classification task.
-The recall and precision values are reported for the classes in the following order: covid-19, normal and viral pneumonia.
+In the table below are reported the overall results on the classification task.
+The results of the deterministic model are obtained running the training configuration for five times.
+Instead for the Monte Carlo Dropout model the evaluation configuration is run five times due to the active dropout layers.
 <!--
 | Model                         |    Accuracy   | Loss    | Recall                 | Precision             |
 | --------------------------    | ------------- | --------| -----------------------| ----------------------|